 I try to remember, but my mind can’t follow my thoughts.
-Words form in my head and turn to dust that blows away on the wind, and I don’t know what I was trying to think in the first place.
+Words form in my head and turn to dust in the wind, and I can’t recall what I was trying to think in the first place.

 Where am I?

-Wherever this is, I came for a reason; I think I remember that.
+I came for a reason, wherever this is; I think I remember that.
 I want to be here.
 But be where?
 My feet move but I don’t know where they’re going.
 Or what they are walking on.
 Something soft.
 Dirt, moss, grass.

 Wait, what do they say?
-Oh, I forgot again.
+I forgot again.
 My thoughts are too slippery.
-They won’t stick inside my head but drift away like ribbons in a whirlwind, spinning around but never sticking to the side of my head where I can grasp them.
+They won’t stick inside my head, they drift away like ribbons in a whirlwind, spinning around but never sticking to the side of my head where I can grasp them.

 I’m in Winterhollow and I came for a reason.
 My head is muddled and cloudy yet I know this thought is true and important, so I cling to it like a crutch and try to think, to look at the world around me and truly see it.

 There is a path beneath my feet.
 There must be, because I walk straight ahead and nothing blocks my way.
-My feet are bare; the dirt and moss are both soft and hard, and sometimes small twigs prick at the skin.
+My feet are bare; the dirt and moss are soft and hard at the same time, and sometimes small twigs prick at the skin.
 I can’t see the path.